Mindset

 Sales Strategies for Hard Times

-Sales and marketing organisations everywhere want to know the answer to one question: “How can we sell our way out of trouble?”
+Sales and marketing organizations everywhere want to answer one question: “How can we sell our way out of trouble?”
 Doing more of what you’ve always done isn’t going to help.
 What works in good times may actually be counterproductive in hard times.
-Be proactive and read some of the latest sales strategies that work during hard times in this whitepaper.
+Be proactive and read some of the latest sales strategies that work during challenging times in this whitepaper.

 Ralph Vugts, Huthwaite Sales Performance